sbormann/ioBroker.iqontrol/README.md

 ## Changelog

+### 1.5.6 dev
+* (sbormann) Fixed toolbar hiding issue if popup with additional controls is closed early.
+* (sbormann) Fixed ALTERNATIVE_COLORSPACE only working after opening the view a second time.

 ### 1.5.5 (2021-01-07)
 * (sbormann) Added optional headings to ADDITIONAL_CONTROLS, the appereance can be controlled by an option.
 * (sbormann) Added "No caption" to the option that controls the appereance of ADDITIONAL_CONTROLS-Section.